john-itcsolutions/cheirrs/README.md

 .. and paste the resulting line, ending in ".. worker", into node-1.
 Repeat for nodes 2 and 3.

-You then have a small 3 node cluster of machines with a fourth acting as Control Plane Master ("primary").
+You then have a small 5 node cluster of machines with a sixth acting as Control Plane Master ("primary").

 On primary: